STRATEGY

 Micro-moments strategy — hydration / wellness

 DripDrop markets to athletes and performance-seekers.
-The growth opportunity is everyone else — people who aren't hydrating for sport, but because there's always a next thing.
-Three underserved personas, three distinct creative angles, each built from real behavioral insight.
+The growth opportunity is everyone else.
+People who aren't hydrating for sport, but because there's always a next thing.
+Three underserved personas, three distinct creative angles, each built from real behavioral insight rather than category assumptions.

 Strategic Reframe